vaibhavsathawane11/task-manager-api/README.md

 additional dependencies used are<br />
 sendgrid/mail, bcryptjs, jsonwebtoken, mongoose, multer, validator<br />
 to use , see the example Task App.postman_collection.json<br />
+First you should create account , then you can add/remove tasks from your account